-I was introduced to Osteopathy in the late 90s when I was a medical student in Paris.
-In those days, Osteopathy was not yet recognised in France and I had never heard of it.
-Some youngsters were distributing leaflets about various complementary and alternative medicines outside the university and I was unequivocally drawn to what I read about Osteopathy.
+I was introduced to Osteopathy in 1997 when I was a medical student in Paris at time when the treatment was not yet a recognised profession in France and I had never heard of it.
+Some youngsters were distributing leaflets about complementary and alternative medicines outside my university and I was irresistibly drawn to what I read about Osteopathy.
 Its philosophy and principles made so much sense to me and, as this was a time before the internet, I proceeded to write to all the schools in France and ask for more information.
-What I learned gave me a deep sense that I had found my call and that this was the empathetic and holistic form of medicine I had been looking for.
+What I learned about Osteopathy gave me a deep sense that I had found my calling and that this was the empathetic and holistic form of Medicine I had been looking for.

 What do you enjoy most about your work?

-I really enjoy how the practice of Osteopathy draws upon both my intellectual and intuitive capacities to make sense of what is going on with the person who is consulting with me.
-I love the open and trusting relationship created with the patient and the investigative, detective-like nature of the job to find out what the problem is.
-When treating a patient, I am amazed at the experience of the self-regulating and self-healing capacities of the body, present in everyone and I absolutely rejoice when people feel better for it.
-This renews my hope that it is possible to be healthy well into old age.
+I really enjoy how the practice draws upon both my intellectual and intuitive capacities to make sense of what is going on with the person who is consulting me.
+I love the open and trusting relationship between patient and practitioner, and the investigative, detective-like nature of the job to find out what the problem is.
+When treating a patient, I am always amazed to witness the self-regulating and self-healing mechanisms at play in the body.
+Those are present in everyone and experiencing them in my work renews my hope that it is possible to be healthy well into old age!

 What are your specialisms?

-I am particularly drawn to the osteopathic approach generally known as “Cranial Osteopathy” and have discovered I have a natural affinity for it.
-I have undertaken postgraduate training on the subject and have completed all seven phases of Mr Jim Jealous’ teaching curriculum, known as the Biodynamic Approach to Cranial Osteopathy.
+I trained as an osteopath both in France and in England.
+That extensive training has provided me with an array of osteopathic diagnostic and treatment tools, which means that I can tailor individual treatment plans around each patient’s needs.
+I am particularly drawn to the osteopathic approach generally known as “Cranial osteopathy” and have discovered myself a natural affinity for it.
+I have undertaken much post-graduate training on the subject, and have completed 8 phases of Mr Jim Jealous’ teaching curriculum, known as the Biodynamic approach to Cranial Osteopathy.